 Pink is an energetic, fun colour for those in creative roles to wear.
 It can add a nice touch if you’re running a creative class or workshop and will help distinguish you as the leader of the class.
 Wearing an apron when running a class or workshop helps to make you seem more approachable and welcoming to your attendees.
 Pink, being a warm welcoming colour, helps add to this effect.

 As you can see, it’s not just on Wednesdays that we should wear pink!
 Pink uniforms are perfect for creative businesses – from those making intricate and imaginative cupcake designs to those creating stunning nail art.
-Pink is a bright, interesting colour that can add impact and finishing touches to your uniform and even your overall brand.
+Pink is a bright, interesting color that can add impact and finishing touches to your uniform and even your overall brand.